thoughtbot/dns/book/chapters/glossary.md

 Companies that issue certificates.
 This is where you go to upload a certificate signing request (CSR) and get back a certificate.
 Examples of these are Comodo, DigiCert, and RapidSSL.

+See the section on [certificate authorities](#certificate-authorities) for more information.

 **CNAME Record**

 Cannonical Name records or _CNAME records_ are a DNS record type that point a hostname to a domain name, as opposed to an IP address.
 Example: